Tellusant/docs/maps/tellusant-china-sub2-city.md

 ---
-title: "China – Cities and Secondary Subdivisions Covered in TelluBase"
+title: "China – Cities and Subdivisions Covered in TelluBase"
 description: "The map shows how TelluBase covers 425 cities and 342 secondary subdivisions in China."
 image: /assets/social-card-map.png
 ---
-# China – Cities and Secondary Subdivisions Covered in TelluBase
+# China – Cities and Subdivisions Covered in TelluBase
 ## *TelluBase Definitions*

 The map shows how TelluBase covers 425 cities and 342 secondary subdivisions in China.